johnno1962/injectionforxcode/README.md

 With patched injection, the global variables INParameters and INColors are exposed to all classes in the project through it's .pch file.
-These variables are linked in real time to the sliders and color wells on the Tunable Parameters panel once the aplictaion has started.
+These variables are linked in real time to the sliders and colour wells on the Tunable Parameters panel once the application has started.
 These can be used for micro-tuning your application or it's appearance.

 The projects in the source tree are related as follows: